 VII.
-GOVERNMENT FURNISHED PROPERTY (GFP) / GOVERNMENT FURNISHED PROPERTY (GFE) / GOVERNMENT FURNISHED INFORMATION (GFI): The government will provide the contractor access to the source code and/or binaries for Mission Command System/Common Operational Picture (MCS/COP) as well as data sources, applicable APIs, and access to sensor control interfaces.
-The government will also make available access to a dedicated vendor integration team and SOF users in which to conduct left seat/right seat sessions to describe the problem set and what a potential solution would look like.
+GOVERNMENT FURNISHED PROPERTY (GFP) / GOVERNMENT FURNISHED PROPERTY (GFE) / GOVERNMENT FURNISHED INFORMATION (GFI): The government will provide the contractor access to the source code and/or binaries for Mission Command System/Common Operational Picture (MCS/COP) The government will also make available access to a dedicated vendor integration team and SOF users in which to conduct left seat/right seat sessions to describe the problem set and what a potential solution would look like.
 The Government does not intend to provide the Contractor any GFP, GFE or GFI.
 However, the Contractor shall specify by stock number and nomenclature any GFP/GFE/GFI the Contractor believes is needed to successfully complete the requirements specified in this Statement of Objectives.